tonymowers/pos_id_capture/pos_service_wixsetup/Readme.md

 ## How To Install Necessary Drivers

-The next step will be to build a bootstrap installer which installs the necessary device drivers before the service.
-To that I will learn:
+The next step will be to build a bootstrap installer which installs the necessary device drivers before the service.s

 - http://wixtoolset.org/documentation/manual/v3/bundle/